-Numerically, searching a computational result, i.e., in practical terms, there can be no difference between the Eulerian and Lagrangian formulations for the evaluation of $\frac{Du}{Dt}$ (or $\frac{du}{dt}$ , it is the same physical and mathematical entity).
+Numerically, searching a computational result, i.e., in practical terms, there can be no difference between the Eulerian and Lagrangian formulations for the evaluation of $\frac{Du}{Dt}$ (or $\frac{du}{dt}$, it is the same physical and mathematical entity).
 Only conceptually and formally there is difference in the two approaches.
 I agree, however, that you first consider (x, y, z) variable in time (Lagrangian formulation) and then consider (x, y, z) fixed (Eulerian formulation), seems to be subject to criticism.
-In our present deduction, starting from Euler equations in Eulerian description, next the pressure, and its corresponding gradient, they travel with the volume element $dV = dx \, dy \, dz$ , i.e., obeys to the Lagrangian description of motion, as well as the external force f, in order to avoid contradictions.
-The velocity u also will obey to the Lagrangian description, and it is representing the velocity of a generic volume element dV over time, initially at position $(x_0, y_0, z_0)$ and with initial velocity $u^0 = u(0) = cte$ , u = u(t).
-Done the solution in Lagrangian formulation, the solution in Eulerian formulation will be given.
+In our present deduction, starting from Euler equations in Eulerian description, implicitly with a solution (u, p), next the pressure, and its corresponding gradient, they travel with the volume element $dV = dx \, dy \, dz$, i.e., obeys to the Lagrangian description of motion, as well as the external force f, in order to avoid contradictions.
+The velocity u also will obey to the Lagrangian description, and it is representing the velocity of a generic volume element dV over time, initially at position (x_0, y_0, z_0) and with initial velocity $u^0 = u(0) = const.$ u = u(t).
+Done the solution in Lagrangian description, the solution for pressure in Eulerian description will be given explicitly.